ZenseiTech/CustomerReview/README.md

 # CustomerReview

-This is Java 8 application
-A SpringBoot sample app with extensive unit testing
+This is Java 8 SpringBoot sample app with extensive unit testing